Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="passfailhttpresp"></a>
-### 4.2 - HTTP Response Code Verification
+### HTTP Response Code Verification

-In each test case, you can set a Verifications that will pass or fail depending on the HTTP response code.
+In each test step, you can set a Verifications that will pass or fail depending on the HTTP response code.

 `verifyresponsecode` - This Verification fails if the HTTP response code you specified does not match the HTTP response code you receive.

-If you do not specify this test case parameter, the HTTP Response Code Verification is marked as "Failed" if the HTTP request returns an HTTP response code that is not in the success range (100-399).
+If you do not specify this test step parameter, the HTTP Response Code Verification is marked as "Failed" if the HTTP request returns an HTTP response code that is not in the success range (100-399).
 It is marked as "Passed" if the HTTP Response Code is in the success range (100-399).

 If you are testing an error page, you will need to use this parameter.

 ```
-    verifyresponsecode="404"
+verifyresponsecode: 404
 ```

 ```
-    verifyresponsecode="500"
+verifyresponsecode: 500
 ```

 <br />

-<a name="passfailcases"></a>
-### 4.3 - Test Case Pass/Fail Status
+### Test Step Pass/Fail Status

-If any of the Verifications defined within a test case fail, or if the HTTP Response Code Verification fails, the test case is marked as "FAILED".
-If all of the Verifications defined within a test case pass, and the HTTP Response Code Verification passes, the test case is marked as "PASSED".
+If any of the Verifications defined within a test step fail, or if the HTTP Response Code Verification fails, the test step is marked as "FAILED".
+If all of the Verifications defined within a test step pass, and the HTTP Response Code Verification passes, the test step is marked as "PASSED".
 These items are updated in real-time during execution.

 <br />

-<a name="output"></a>
-## 5 - Output/Results/Reporting

-<a name="outputhtml"></a>
-### 5.1 - Results File in HTML format (results.html)
+## Test results output

+### results.html

 An HTML file (results.html) is generated to display detailed results of the test execution.
-It is written into the WebInject output folder and is overwritten each time the tool runs.
+It is written into the WebImblaze output folder and is overwritten each time the tool runs.

-The file contains data passed from the test case file (test case identifiers/descriptions, etc) as well as information generated from the test engine (test case pass/fail status, execution times, etc).
+The file contains data passed from the test step file (test step identifiers/descriptions, etc) as well as information generated from the test engine (test step pass/fail status, execution times, etc).

 <br />

-<a name="outputxml"></a>
-### 5.2 - Results File in XML format (results.xml)
+### results.xml

 An XML file (results.xml) is generated to display results of the test execution.
-It is written into the directory that WebInject runs from and is overwritten each time the tool runs.
+It is written into the directory that WebImblaze runs from and is overwritten each time the tool runs.

-The file contains data passed from the test case file (test case identifiers/descriptions, etc) as well as information generated from the test engine (test case pass/fail status, execution times, etc).
+The file contains data passed from the test step file (test step identifiers/descriptions, etc) as well as information generated from the test engine (test step pass/fail status, execution times, etc).

-If you put an xsl stylesheet against this file, you can get a customised display of the test run results.
+If you put an xsl style sheet against this file, you can get a customised display of the test run results.

 <br />

-<a name="outputstdout"></a>
-### 5.3 - Results in STDOUT
+### STDOUT Results

 Results are also sent [in plain text format] to the STDOUT channel as the tests execute.

 <br />

-<a name="outputhttp"></a>
-### 5.4 - HTTP Log File (http.txt)
+### http.txt

 A log file (http.txt) is generated to capture HTTP requests that are sent to the web server of the system under test and HTTP responses that are received from the system under test.
-Whether or not HTTP logging is turned on depends on a setting in the configuration file and if you have logging parameters turned on in each test case.
-See the "Configuration - Configuration File (config.xml)" and "Test Case Setup - Available Parameters" sections of this manual for more information on logging to the http.txt file.
+Whether or not HTTP logging is turned on depends on a setting in the configuration file and if you have logging parameters turned on in each test step.
+See the "Configuration - Configuration File (config.xml)" and "Test Step Setup - Available Parameters" sections of this manual for more information on logging to the http.txt file.

 Note: "Content-Length" and "Host" HTTP headers are automatically added to outgoing HTTP POST requests, but are not shown in http.txt.